The-Daily-Upside/chrome-extension-google-drive-ppt-download/README.md

 ## Overview

 **Disallow Opening Google Slides** is a browser extension designed to prevent the opening of Google Slides in the browser and instead download the file.
-This extension was developed to address issues where Google's conversion of Microsoft PowerPoint files might lead to the corruption of some features.
+This extension was developed by [The Daily Upside](https://www.thedailyupside.com) to address issues where Google's conversion of Microsoft PowerPoint files might lead to the corruption of some features.

 ## Features

 -   **Prevent Opening in Browser**: Automatically intercepts attempts to open Google Slides in the browser and initiates a download instead.
 -   **Maintain File Integrity**: Ensures that Microsoft PowerPoint files are downloaded without any conversion, preserving the original file's features and integrity.

 ## Installing the Extension on Chrome/Brave